methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-02-22-voting-live-top-50-virtualization-blogs-2014.md

 ---
   title: Voting is live for the top 50 Virtualization Blogs for 2014
   date: 2014-02-22 22:37:02
-excerpt: "The annual voting for the top 50 virtualization blogs for 2014 is now open.
-Every year Eric Siebert takes a lot of time and puts this together over at..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 The annual voting for the top 50 virtualization blogs for 2014 is now open.
 Every year Eric Siebert takes a lot of time and puts this together